 If you have unhealthy sleep habits such as going to bed too late or watching TV before bed (which can stimulate your mind instead of calming it), it’s time for a change.
 Experiment with one or two weeks of getting more sleep and notice the difference in your sugar cravings.

 6. Identify the Root Cause

 If you have tried steps 1 to 5 and haven’t noticed a significant reduction in your sugar cravings, there might be something else contributing to your sugar cravings.
 One common gut imbalance that contributes to increased sugar cravings is a Candida Albicans, also known as a yeast overgrowth.
-Consult with your doctor or with an alternative medicine practitioner to see if Candida is contributing to your sugar cravings.
+Consult with your doctor or with an alternative medicine practitioner to see if Candida overgrowth is contributing to your sugar cravings.

-As you can see, there are many holistic steps that you can take to address your sugar cravings.
+As you can see, there are many holistic steps that you can take to address and curb your sugar cravings.
 Once you implement these changes, you will see that sugar cravings are not all about willpower.
 By addressing your blood sugar stability and emotional state and giving yourself healthy alternatives, you will find that sugar cravings are no longer your enemy.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.

 Give your body, mind, and spirit a fresh start—and commit to healthier habits—at Perfect Health, our intimate wellness retreat customized just for you.
 Learn More.